yochannah/cv/index.md

 ## Personal Interests
 My hobbies include crafts, running, cycling, and open source software.
 I've participated in the RBS Caledonian Challenge (42 miles on foot in one night) for charity, completed a solo Coast to Coast cycle ride, and ridden 105 miles overnight for the British Heart Foundation.
 I'm also an active member of the StackExchange community.

+This CV is available in markdown with clickable links at [yochannah.github.io/cv/](https://yochannah.github.io/cv/)